RowdyVoyeur/midi-tools/README.md

 - Capture specific MIDI Note messages sent by the Korg nanoKONTROL and convert them into commands to change the audio routing between M8, MC-101, System Audio In and System Audio Out.
 If you have a [Pisound](https://blokas.io/pisound/docs/), this can also be achieved with this [script](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/audio_routing.sh), which uses the clicks on [The Button](https://blokas.io/pisound/docs/the-button/) to change the audio routing;

-- Capture specific MIDI Control Change (CC) messages sent by the Korg nanoKONTROL and use them to control the main output and main input volume levels of Alsamixer.
+- Capture specific MIDI Control Change (CC) messages sent by the Korg nanoKONTROL and use them to control the main output and main input volume levels of Alsamixer;

+- Capture MIDI Program Change (PC) messages sent by the MC-101 and convert them into MIDI Note messages received by the M8 to trigger the "Song Row Cue".

 While the second and third tasks can be useful for any setup, the first task is only useful if you have the original version of Korg nanoKONTROL.
 As far as I know, the following versions of this device can send MIDI Note messages from the transport buttons.
 Therefore, it is not necessary to convert MIDI CC to MIDI Notes.